Requirements for a Schengen visa

-All information on the requirements for obtaining a Schengen visa for Germany.
+All information from a lawyer on the requirements for obtaining a Schengen visa for Germany.

 what requirements a Schengen visa for Germany has